sophialyj/system-design-primer/README.md

 In contrast to relational database, in a document-oriented database there may be no internal structure that maps directly onto the concept of a table, and the fields and relationships generally don't exist as predefined concepts.
 Instead, all of the data for an object is placed in a single document, and stored in the database as a single entry.
 In the address book example, the document would contain the contact's name, image, and any contact info, all in a single record.
 That entry is accessed through its key, which allows the database to retrieve and return the document to the application.
 No additional work is needed to retrieve the related data; all of this is returned in a single object.
 A key difference between the document-oriented and relational models is that the data formats are not predefined in the document case.
 In most cases, any sort of document can be stored in any database, and those documents can change in type and form at any time.
 To aid retrieval of information from the database, document-oriented systems generally allow the administrator to provide hints to the database to look for certain types of information. .
 Tagging entries as being part of an address book, which allows the programmer to retrieve related types of information, like "all the address book entries".
+Document stores are commonly considered as the best alternative to SQL for web applications.
+Some of them, like MongoDB and CouchDB, also provide an SQL-like query language to perform complex queries.

 ##### Source(s) and further reading: document store